Infineon/capsense/README.md

-# Cypress CapSense Middleware Library
+# CapSense Middleware Library

 ### Overview
+Alpha Release Content - The support for the PSoC 4100S Max family on ModusToolbox is currently at the Alpha level.
+Features may change without notice.
+Contact Cypress Support https://www.cypress.com/support for additional details.

 CapSense is a Cypress capacitive sensing solution.
 Capacitive sensing can be used in a variety of applications and products where conventional mechanical buttons can be replaced with sleek human interfaces to transform the way users interact with electronic systems.
-These include home appliances, and automotive, IoT, and industrial applications.
+These include home appliances, automotive, IoT, and industrial applications.
 CapSense supports multiple interfaces (widgets) using both Self-Capacitance (CSD) and Mutual-Capacitance (CSX) sensing methods with robust performance.

 CapSense has become a popular technology to replace conventional mechanical- and optical-based user interfaces.
 There are fewer parts involved, which saves cost and increases reliability with no wear-and-tear.
 The main advantages of CapSense compared with other solutions are: robust performance in harsh environmental conditions and rejection of a wide range of external noise sources.